Carmakers must respect drivers who are leery of new tech features: Bill Ford

 Ford said privacy issues will be important as connected and self-driving vehicles are developed to reduce traffic deaths and congestion.
 "We believe, at Ford, that opting in is important so people do have that comfort.”

 Automakers are racing to develop such features as cars that apply brakes automatically when they sense an impending collision or slow down because a vehicle ahead on the highway has warned that traffic has stopped.
-In addition, Internet search company Google Inc is developing the technology for a completely driver less car.
+In addition, Internet search company Google Inc (GOOGL.O) is developing the technology for a completely driverless car.

 "Right now, you have to have eyes on the road, hands on the wheel and it’s going to be that way for a while," Ford said.
 "Even as we start putting in a lot of these features that will assist you, the driver still has to be vigilant and in control."